 Great Bars to Meet Singles

 - Le Mansart – Young, bustling hipster crowd, very easy to strike up a conversation.
+UPDATE: as of Nov 2017 the Mansart was closed (maybe for renovations?), I hope it reopens soon!

 - Le Pigalle – The “foyer” of the Pigalle Hotel turns into a hip “living room” party in the evenings, the casual, friendly set up encourages some chitchat with your fellow “housemates.”